SlicingDice/slicingdice-javascript/README.md

 ## Reference

 `SlicingDice` encapsulates logic for sending requests to the API.
-Its methods are thin layers around the [API endpoints](http://panel.slicingdice.com/docs/#api-details-api-endpoints), so their parameters and return values are JSON-like `Object` objects with the same syntax as the [API endpoints](http://panel.slicingdice.com/docs/#api-details-api-endpoints)
+Its methods are thin layers around the [API endpoints](https://docs.slicingdice.com/docs/api-details), so their parameters and return values are JSON-like `Object` objects with the same syntax as the [API endpoints](https://docs.slicingdice.com/docs/api-details)

 ### Attributes

-* `sdAddress (String)` - [Connection endpoint](http://panel.slicingdice.com/docs/#api-details-api-connection-connection-endpoints) to use when generating requests to SlicingDice.
+* `sdAddress (String)` - [Connection endpoint](https://docs.slicingdice.com/docs/api-keys) to use when generating requests to SlicingDice.

 ### Constructor

 `SlicingDice(apiKeys, usesTestEndpoint)`
-* `apiKeys (Object)` - [API key](http://panel.slicingdice.com/docs/#api-details-api-connection-api-keys) to authenticate requests with the SlicingDice API.
+* `apiKeys (Object)` - [API key](https://docs.slicingdice.com/docs/api-keys) to authenticate requests with the SlicingDice API.
 * `usesTestEndpoint (boolean)` - If false the client will send requests to production end-point, otherwise to tests end-point.

 ### `getDatabase()`
 Get information about current database.
-This method corresponds to a [GET request at /database](http://panel.slicingdice.com/docs/#api-details-api-endpoints-get-database).
+This method corresponds to a `GET` request at `/database`.

 #### Request example